THIS SERIES: FINDING WINTER’S REST

-Mindfulness is a hot topic right now, with magazines, books, TV programmes and conferences, all telling us the benefit of living in the present.
-Although there is an undoubted value in such a focus, the Bible tells it a little differently—it’s not just about what you do—it’s about who you’re with.
+Mindfulness is a hot topic right now, with magazines, books, TV programmes and conferences, all telling us the benefit of focusing on, and celebrating the present.
+Although there is undoubted value in such an emphasis, the Bible tells it a little differently—it’s not just about what you do—it’s about who you’re with.

-Pursuing the presence of God is the most important thing we can do.
+Pursuing God Himself is the most important thing we can do.
 We were designed to live in His Presence—designed to have Him as our number one focus—and it is the short cut to a joy-filled life.

 You make known to me the path of life;